 Laura joined the Library in August 2007 as the Lifelong Learning Assistant then in 2015 she became the Production Coordinator and is responsible for assisting with the development and production of the events programme, a role which she now job shares with Katie Reid.
 Laura has worked in the voluntary sector since 1998, mostly with events and learning organisations, and has a keen interest in promoting culture and learning for all.
 She is very lucky that her role allows her to develop her own cultural capital as well as helping others develop theirs.

-Katie Reid began working at the library in 2015 as Lifelong Learning Admin Assistant, a role she now job shares with Emily Ilett.
-Katie also job shares GWL’s Production Coordinator role with Laura Dolan.
-Coming from a background of working in the arts, Katie’s work at GWL centres on planning and developing the library’s learning and events programme in Glasgow, managing audience bookings, and updating event information on our website.
+Katie Reid began working at the library in 2015 as Lifelong Learning Admin Assistant.
+Katie now job shares GWL’s Production Coordinator role with Laura Dolan.
+Coming from a background of working in the arts, Katie’s work at GWL supports the team with planning and developing the library’s learning and events programme in Glasgow.
 She especially loves it when someone new uncovers the joys and possibilities the library has to offer.

 Lifelong Learning Admin Assistant